Beyond Connectivity: An Open Architecture for AI-RAN Convergence in 6G: Toward AI-RAN

-The AI-RAN Alliance mission does not include specifications or standards development.
-As such, it operates considering technical developments, specifications and standardization efforts within 3GPP and the O-RAN ALLIANCE.
-The latter has driven the design and development of networked systems that abide by the principles of openness, programmability, interoperability, and intelligent closed-loop control~\cite{polese2023understanding}.
-While focusing primarily on AI-for-RAN, leveraging \gls{ai} to optimize \gls{ran} performance, the O-RAN ALLIANCE architecture has introduced several elements that provide valuable opportunities to extend \gls{ai} integration beyond optimization.
-These include a software-based, disaggregated \gls{ran}, with atomic network functions that are deployed on the O-Cloud, a virtualization platform for cellular systems; the \glspl{ric}, which connect to the \gls{ran} through open interfaces and enable the onboarding of custom intelligence in xApps (for the \nearrt) and rApps (for the \nonrt); the \gls{smo}, which provides management and orchestration across the whole network; and pipelines and workflows for AI-for-RAN.
+The AI-RAN Alliance does not develop specifications or standards, but builds on and influences those within 3GPP and the O-RAN ALLIANCE.
+The latter has driven the design and development of networked systems that abide by the principles of openness, programmability, interoperability, and intelligent closed-loop control.
+A complete overview can be found in~\cite{polese2023understanding}.

+The O-RAN architecture is based on a softwarized, disaggregated \gls{ran}, with atomic network functions that are deployed on the O-Cloud, a virtualization platform for cellular systems.
+Through open interfaces, the \glspl{ric} connect the \gls{ran} to custom intelligence in xApps (for the \nearrt) and rApps (for the \nonrt).
+The \gls{smo} provides management and orchestration across the whole network.
+The O-RAN architecture already features pipelines and workflows for AI-for-RAN.

 The \gls{smo} and \nonrt concern network management in the time scale of seconds or more, for \gls{ran} services and \gls{ran} performance/efficiency, respectively.
 The latest O-RAN architecture decouples them in a service-based framework, where the \gls{smo} combines multiple independent services communicating through the standardized \gls{smos} interface.
-The O2 interface connects the \gls{smo} with the O-Cloud~\cite{oran-wg6-o-cloud} for infrastructure management and workload deployment.
+The O2 interface connects the \gls{smo} with the O-Cloud for infrastructure management and workload deployment~\cite{oran-wg6-o-cloud}.

-We argue that the cloud-native architecture of Open \gls{ran} can streamline the development and adoption of AI-RAN innovation, through open interfaces and service composition that allow to onboard software, workloads, and workflows from multiple vendors, providers, and users.
-The open ecosystem fosters multi-vendor collaboration, ensuring that \gls{ai} algorithms can be developed and deployed across diverse hardware and software platforms without vendor lock-in and with well-defined procedures.
-In addition, building on an existing architecture makes it possible to avoid unnecessary complexity, extending \gls{oran} components to also manage \gls{ai} workloads rather than introducing additional orchestration solutions.

-Building on this foundation, the following section identifies the critical challenges facing converged open AI-RAN architectures and how to address them.